Downloading and Processing CERRA Climate Data from CDS

 # Set up a temporary directory for terra to store intermediate files

-tempdir <- tempfile(pattern = paste0("GLOB"), tmpdir = tempdir)
+tempdir <- tempfile(pattern = paste0("GLOB"), tmpdir = path)

 dir.create(tempdir)